argonne-lcf/nekRS-ML/README.md

 ```
 ./run_gnn_polaris.sh
 ```
 This is set up to run 50 training iterations for the GNN using all 4 GPUs on the Polaris node, consistent with the number of ranks used to run the `tgv_gnn` example case.
-Upon executing the script, an initialization step is carried out to parse the files conatined in the `examples/tgv_gnn/gnn_outputs_poly_1` directory.
+Upon executing the script, an initialization step is carried out to parse the files contained in the `examples/tgv_gnn/gnn_outputs_poly_1` directory.
 Training commences after this step.
 Each rank executes the GNN forward pass on its own local sub-graph (equivalent to its sub-domain mesh).
 The halo exchange setting is specified using the `halo_swap_mode` input.
 When looking at `run_gnn_polaris.sh`, it can be seen that the `all_to_all_opt` setting is utilized (refer to the paper for details on the various options.
 Additional options (commented-out) for the halo exchange include `none` (resulting in an inconsistent GNN formulation) and `all_to_all` (the standard but sub-optimal buffer configuration for the all-to-all operation).

 ## License
 nekRS is released under the BSD 3-clause license (see `LICENSE` file).